khaors/geocompr/main.md

 ## Raster data

-The geographic raster data model consists of a raster header and a matrix (with rows and columns) representing equally spaced cells (often also called pixels; Figure \@ref(fig:raster-intro-plot):A).
+The geographic raster data model consists of a raster header^[Depending on the file format the header is part of the actual image data file, e.g., GeoTiff, or stored in an extra header or world file, e.g., ASCII grid formats] and a matrix (with rows and columns) representing equally spaced cells (often also called pixels; Figure \@ref(fig:raster-intro-plot):A).
 The raster header defines the coordinate reference system, the extent and the origin.
 The origin (or starting point) is frequently the coordinate of the lower-left corner of the matrix (the **raster** package, however, uses the upper left corner, by default (Figure  \@ref(fig:raster-intro-plot):B)).
 The header defines the extent via the number of columns, the number of rows and the cell size resolution.